-- A. Initial Review - 1.
-Immediately upon filing, the judge's office will review the motion to determine whether the defendant has been previously identified by the Sentencing Commission or the Administrative Office as an inmate potentially affected by Amendments 706 and 711. - a.
+A. Initial Review

+- 1. Immediately upon filing, the judge's office will review the motion to determine whether the defendant has been previously identified by the Sentencing Commission as an inmate potentially affected by Amendment 750. - a.
 If so, the court will move to Step B. - b.
 If not, the case will be referred to Probation for a review of the file, to determine whether the movant is an eligible defendant.
-This report should be filed within 7 business days, unless the Probation Office file is in storage.

-- c.
-The Probation Office will file a short report, which will be served on the parties, stating whether or not the movant appears to be an eligible defendant and the basis for that conclusion.
-Any party objecting to the conclusion of the Probation Office must file the objection within 14 days of service. - 2.
-If the defendant is clearly ineligible, the court may dismiss the motion.
+The Probation Office will file a short report stating whether or not the movant appears to be an eligible defendant and the basis for that conclusion.
+The Probation Office will submit the Eligibility Report by the CM/ECF system within 7 business days, unless the Probation Office file is in storage.
+Pro se movants must be served by mail, with proof of service.
+The court will issue an order directing a response to the report by pro se defendants.
+Any party objecting to the conclusion of the Probation Office must submit the objection within 14 days of service.
+Counsel must file and serve objections by the CM/ECF system, but must serve a pro se movant by mail, with proof of service.

+2. If the court finds that defendant is clearly ineligible, the court may dismiss the motion.
 If the court determines that the movant may be an eligible defendant, the court will move to Step B.